Scope and Motivation

 Retrieval-Augmented Generation (RAG)

-A system architecture that supplements a language model's parametric knowledge with information retrieved from an external knowledge base at inference time, reducing hallucination and improving factual accuracy.
+A system architecture that supplements the parametric knowledge of a language model with information retrieved from an external knowledge base at inference time, reducing hallucination and improving factual accuracy.

 Dense Retrieval